 Every day at school the elementary cafeteria provides many healthy choices for lunch.
 There are up to three entrees; we have a scratch cooked entrée, a student favorite meal and a meatless choice.
 Every day we are offering a salad bar with fresh vegetables, a variety of fresh fruits, a home made fresh specialty salad, 100% fruit juices and two types of milk, 1% white milk and non-fat chocolate milk.
 On some days, a hot vegetable and/or cookies are also on the menu.

 At Middle school we are offering over ten choices of entrées every day, a variety of scratch cooked entrées, student favorite meals and meatless choices.
-We also have a salad bar for our middle school students everyday where they can make their own salad or just take their choice of fruit and/or vegetable.
 Ala carte snacks are offered for the students that like to purchase them and those snacks are not part of the lunch meal.

 At High School we offer over fifteen choices of entrees every day, a variety of scratch cooked entrées, student favorite meals and meatless choices.
 We have a salad bar for the students that like to build their own salads as an entrée.
 We will have thirteen lines open during lunch time to provide a variety of foods that support healthy eating habits and fast service.
 Ala carte snacks are offered for the students that like to purchase them and those snacks are not part of the lunch meal.

 While students are encouraged to take one food item from each food group (entrée, vegetable, fruit and milk), BUSD Food and Nutrition Services practices an “offer vs. serve” policy.
 The intent of “offer vs. serve” in the school lunch program is to minimize waste by not making students take food they do not want.
 As they pass through the cafeteria line, each child is allowed to pick up to four items or as few as two items (as long as the two items are not the same).